Neverball/neverball-docs/How-To.md

 ##Compiling maps

 Assume the map is named funkyball.map.
 Process it into a .sol with the following command.
-The first item specified is the input .map from gtkradiant, the second gives the location of the mtrl directory.
+The first item specified is the input .map from Radiant, the second gives the location of the mtrl directory.

     $mapc funkyball.map ~/neverball/data